 Letter of Agreement (LOA) or Educational Grant: The terms, conditions and purposes of the commercial support must be documented in a written agreement between the commercial supporter and the CME provider.
 Both the commercial supporter and the CME provider must date and sign the written agreement prior to the activity.
 The agreement must include the CME provider, even if the support is given directly to the provider's jointly provided organization.
-The written agreement must specify the commercial interest that is the source of commercial support and the monetary amount or type of in-kind support.
+The written agreement must specify the ineligible company that is the source of commercial support and the monetary amount or type of in-kind support.

 Professional Practice Gap: The difference between actual and ideal performance and/or patient outcomes.
 When there is a difference between what the professional is doing or accomplishing compared to what is "achievable on the basis of current knowledge" there is a professional practice gap.